 – Don’t Miss: What to Pack for a Beach Vacation –

 Raise your hand if you’re a coffee lover. *Waves both arms in the air*

 Kauai Coffee Company serves free samples of coffee.
 You can take a self-guided tour of their estate, which is quite peaceful and beautiful.

-Note, they used to free guided tours, but with the pandemic, those guided tours have to be reserved and it’s $25 pp. This is a great stop without a guided tour, so no need to book one unless you really want to.
+Note, they used to free guided tours, but after 20202, those guided tours have to be reserved, and it’s $25 pp. This is a great stop without a guided tour, so there is no need to book one unless you want to.